 Now some of us know very well how expensive baby diapers can be, especially because there are so many to buy!
-But what’s not well known is how much plastic material is used in them, and since diapers are single use, they go straight to the garbage followed by a landfill.
+But what’s not well known is how much plastic material is used in them, and since diapers are single-use, they go straight to the garbage followed by a landfill.

 To opt for a more eco-friendly solution, you can invest in some reusable cloth diapers that may have an up-front cost greater than disposable diapers, but will eventually pay off financially and environmentally.
-A great part about using cloth diapers is also the comfort your baby has, which we all know can make a world of difference.
+A great part of using cloth diapers is also the comfort your baby has, which we all know can make a world of difference.

 17. Plastic Food Storage Is All Too Common

 Just take a look inside your kitchen cabinets or anywhere else you store items and you’ll find a lot of plastic storage containers.
 From storing clothes to food, it’s everywhere.
 Food storage containers, zip-lock bags, plastic wrap, and more dominate our spaces and a lot of the time they don’t get recycled.